fdbatista/lumen-nginx/README.md

 This repository is available at https://github.com/fdbatista/lumen-nginx .

 Run stable Lumen/Laravel 9 applications with PHP 8.1.16 FPM, Nginx and Supervisor in a small-size alpine-based Docker image.

-Specially useful when you have no privileges on the deployment infrastructure for install Supervisor.
+Specially useful when you have no privileges on the infrastructure for installing Supervisor.

 Example: